allianz/ng-aquila/projects/ng-aquila/src/comparison-table/comparison-table.md

 The footer cells are not displayed on mobile.
 Therefore please **do not put any important content in the footer**.

-For better mobile side-to-side scrolling user experience the table should be placed in a horizontal scroll indicator `<nx-swipebar>` component.
+For better mobile user experience the table should be placed in a horizontal scrollable container.

 ### Accessibility